Vatican to rein in sales of papal blessings, vendors cry foul

 “After more 60 years, I feel like an old rag that is being thrown away,” Pensa said in his calligraphy workshop in Rome, where he, his wife and son produce parchments for the Vatican as well as diplomas and elaborate certificates for other clients.

-Calligraphers and store owners sent several appeals to Pope Francis arguing the move contradicted his defense of workers’ rights.
+Calligraphers and store owners sent several appeals to Pope Francis arguing the move contradicted his defence of workers’ rights.
 He has yet to respond.

 The Vatican’s letter spoke of a “return to the origins” when Pope Leo XIII allowed papal blessings on parchments to be sold at the end of the 19th century to raise funds for charities.
 All were then produced in-house.